chiefeh/chiefeh.github.io/docs/index.md

 I've decided to start recording my technology things so I can reference them in future when I forget things and for the benefit of others who are in a similar position.
-I've chosen ReadTheDocs as the way to convert MarkDown files into nice to look at websites.
+I've chosen MkDocs as the way to convert MarkDown files into nice to look at websites with search.
 See the about section to see how I built this.

 First up is Infrastructure as code (IaC).
 This will depend on Terraform, Ansible, containers and Continuous Integration/Continuous Delivery (CI/CD) to build the